 The goal of FASPE is to provide graduate students, through the exploration of these issues and visits to Holocaust sites, with new insights that will help them tackle problems of moral reasoning in their future careers.

 The FASPE Journalism curriculum was designed by Professor Ari Goldman of Columbia University’s Graduate School of Journalism and the FASPE staff.
-The 2012 Program was led by Professor Andie Tucher and Dean Bill Grueskin, both also of Columbia University.
+The 2016 Program was led by Ari Goldman and Lonnie Isabel, also from Columbia University's Graduate School of Journalism.

 The 2016 Journalism Fellows traveled from May 22 to June 2, 2016.
 You can see some of their work at: http://www.faspe.info/journalism2016/.

 Piloted initially in 2011, a total of 75 journalism graduate students or working journalists early in their career have now participated in the FASPE Journalism program.
 Responses to the FASPE trip have included:

 This program pushed me and forced me to reconsider issues I had taken for granted before.
 It reminded me that ethics are not a list of rules you can memorize, but rather a matter for continual thought and evaluation.
 (Megan Camm, 2012 Journalism Fellow)